open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 - reside in a namespace called `opentelemetry`
 - a port named `prom`, `py-client-port`, _or_ `py-server-port`

-So for example, the `Service` resource below would get picked up by the `ServiceMonitor`, because it matches the above criteria:
+For example, the following `Service` resource would get picked up by the `ServiceMonitor`, because it matches the previous criteria:

 ```yaml
 apiVersion: v1